Todd6872/CS503/4-ShellP2/questions.md

 - What is the purpose of signals in a Linux system, and how do they differ from other forms of interprocess communication (IPC)?

     > **Answer**:  Signals are a type of interupt used to send event triggers to a process.
-They are sent as a type statusing and not used to move data (like pipes).
+They are sent as a type of statusing and not used to move data (like pipes).

 - Find and describe three commonly used signals (e.g., SIGKILL, SIGTERM, SIGINT).
 What are their typical use cases?

     > **Answer**:  SIGKILL: terminates a process immediately.
 SIGTERM: requests that a process terminate; allows for a graceful shutdown.
-SIGINT: like SIGTERM, but the request comes form the terminal cntrl-c.
+SIGINT: like SIGTERM, but the request comes form the terminal (cntrl-c).

 - What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?